Lattices, injective metrics and the $K(\pi,1)$ conjecture: Introduction

 \bmthm (Theorems~\ref{thm:AN_extended_injective} and \ref{thm:building_typesBCD_injective}) The natural $\ell^\infty$ metric on any Euclidean building of type $\tilde{A_n}$ extended, $\tilde{B_n}$, $\tilde{C_n}$ or $\tilde{D_n}$ is injective.
 Furthermore, the thickening of its vertex set is a Helly graph. \emthm

 Since Euclidean buildings are also endowed with CAT(0) metrics, we may wonder about the importance of this result.
 For once, it gives a lot of new examples to the theory of injective metric spaces and Helly graphs.
-Another consequence is another approach to Swiatkowski's result (see~\cite{swiatkowski_biautomatic}) that cocompact lattices in Euclidean buildings are biautomatic, in types $\tilde{A_n}$, $\tilde{B_n}$, $\tilde{C_n}$ or $\tilde{D_n}$.
-The proof for types $\tilde{B_n}$, $\tilde{C_n}$ and $\tilde{D_n}$ rely on a generalization for graded semilattices, see Section~\ref{sec:semilattice}.
+Another consequence is another approach to \'{S}wi\c{a}tkowski's result (see~\cite{swiatkowski_biautomatic}) that cocompact lattices in Euclidean buildings are biautomatic, in types $\tilde{A_n}$, $\tilde{B_n}$, $\tilde{C_n}$ or $\tilde{D_n}$.
+The proof for types $\tilde{B_n}$, $\tilde{C_n}$ and $\tilde{D_n}$ relies on a generalization for graded semilattices, see Section~\ref{sec:semilattice}.

 \mk

 Another immediate consequence of Theorem~\ref{mthm:criterion_helly_injective} is the following.

 \bmthm (Corollary~\ref{cor:thickening_garside_helly}) The thickening of the Cayley graph of any Garside group with respect to its simple elements is a Helly graph. \emthm